yduwcui/ai-gateway/CONTRIBUTING.md

 * During the review, address the comments and commit the changes **without squashing the commits, force pushing, or rebasing the branch**.
 This facilitates incremental reviews since the reviewer does not go through all the code again to find out what has changed since the last review.
-When a change goes out of sync with main, please rebase and force push, keeping the original commits where practical.
+When a change goes out of sych with master, please use `git merge` to avoid force pushing.
   * The only exception to this rule is when you mistakenly pushed a non-signoff commit.
     In this case, you can amend the commit with the signoff line and force push.
 * Commits are squashed prior to merging a pull request, using the title and PR description